VisualFP/docs/SA/design_concept/content/design/design_iteration_2_conclusion.typ

 iteration based on that feedback and some new ideas.

-This new concept has the potential to provide beginners with more guidance during function composition than the previous concepts, which is why it is developed further for the rest of the project.
+This new concept has the potential to provide beginners with more guidance during function composition than the previous concepts, which is why we will try to prove it's feasibility for the rest of the project.